AakashRaj20/WeatherLenz/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## A very thankyou who guided me in my project.
+## A very Thankyou to everyone who guided me in my project.